March 19, 2026

 How Does Cortex Code Compare to Claude Code?

-Environment: Cortex Code operates within the Snowflake ecosystem but also supports external Git repositories and data sources.
+• Environment: Cortex Code operates within the Snowflake ecosystem but also supports external Git repositories and data sources.
 Having Cortex Code embedded right inside the Snowsight makes it easy for anyone to get started, but it can also be extended to your own stack beyond Snowflake.
+Running within the Snowflake perimeter also provides security and governance advantages for those concerned with data context leaking to external providers.

 How Does Cortex Code Compare to Databricks Genie Code?

 While Cortex Code has been gaining popularity, Databricks just released its new Genie Code assistant right within the Databricks platform.
-Genie Code is similar to Cortex Code in that it is a powerful coding assistant built right into Databricks, just as Cortex Code is embedded in Snowsight.
-As of now, Genie Code does not have a command-line interface (CLI), which is significant – one of the major points of praise from Cortex Code users is the CLI functionality for power users.
+Both Cortex Code and Genie Code are integrated into the web UI of their respective platforms.
+But as of now, Genie Code does not have a command-line interface (CLI), which is significant – one of the major points of praise from Cortex Code users is the CLI functionality for power users.
 The CLI also allows Cortex Code to help data engineers get work done across other tools and platforms.
 Snowflake has extended Cortex Code by adding dedicated skills for dbt and Airflow.
 With these integrations, it’s quite practical to use Cortex Code to develop and deploy a dbt+Airflow pipeline that executes transformations on either Databricks or Snowflake – a possibility that really speaks to the power and extensibility of Cortex Code CLI as the one-stop tool for data engineers.

 Why is Cortex Code Exciting to Us?